dataviscourse/tutorials/lectures/lecture-maps.md

  }
  {% endhighlight %}

 You can see that the coordinates are within the geometry object, and that the properties tell us that this is the shape representing Alabama.

 ### Using Projections

 You might be able to tell that the coordinates above use latitude and longitude - which are spherical coordinates!
-Mapping these onto a 2D surface like your screen requires a projection.
+Mapping these onto a 2D surface like your screen in a sensible way requires a projection.
 There are many projections, with various advantages and disadvantages - we'll talk about them in class.

  Here is an example of how to use projections to transform lat/lon values into screen coordinate pixel values:

- {% include code.html id="d3_projection" file="d3_projection.html" code="" js="false" preview="true" %}
+ {% include code.html id="d3_projection" file="d3_projection.html" code="" js="false" preview="false" %}

  D3 supports a long list of projections, including: